Mashazats/Examples-data-preproccessing/README.md

-# Examples of data preproccessing
+ Examples of data preproccessing with python, optimized regression and scripting with R.